National Astronomical Research Institute of Thailand: The King's 7th Cycle Birthday Anniversary Observatory, or Thai National Observatory (TNO)

-Thai National Observatory located at Doi Inthanon National Park (44th km), Chiang Mai Province.
+The Thai National Observatory is located in Doi Inthanon National Park (44th km), Chiang Mai Province.
 Its elevation is 2,450 meters above sea level.

 Construction of the Thai National Observatory began in 2010 and was completed in 2012.
-Inside the observatory, there are two operational buildings.
-The observatory and the control building.
-The building wall is a Ring Wall, and the upper part is equipped with a dome of 9 meters in diameter.
-Inside, the dome is equipped with a 2.4-meter-diameter reflecting telescope with automatic control systems.
-The telescope is located on a pier separated from the base of the building so that the telescope is stable and not impacted by any movement of the building.
-It is one of the largest and most modern telescopes in Southeast Asia and is one of only a few observatories in the world that are located near the equator, which can be used to observe celestial objects located anywhere from the northern celestial pole to the southern celestial pole, allowing full coverage of the entire sky.
+The observatory has two operational buildings: the observatory, and the control building.
+The building's wall is a Ring Wall and the upper part is equipped with a 9-meter-diameter dome.
+Inside, the dome has a 2.4-meter-diameter reflecting telescope with automatic control systems.
+The telescope is located on a pier separated from the base of the building to ensure the telescope's stability is not impacted by any movement of the building.
+It is among the largest and most modern telescopes in Southeast Asia, and is one of only a few observatories in the world located near the equator, which can be used to observe celestial objects situated anywhere from the northern celestial pole to the southern celestial pole, allowing full coverage of the entire sky.

 The control building has two storeys.
-It is NARIT's operation base for astronomers and telescope operators and also an exhibition area.
+It is NARIT's operation base for astronomers and telescope operators, and also has an exhibition area.
 The rooftop of the control building is equipped with a 1-meter telescope.
-In addition to the National Observatory, there is also an observatory in honour of the Late King Maha Bhumipol Adulyadej at the Doi Inthanon Report Station, where NARIT, in collaboration with the Ministry of Digital Economy and Society and the Royal Thai Air Force, monitors potential threats caused by near-Earth objects and space debris and studies the impact of the Sun and space on Earth's climate using a 0.7-meter telescope.
+In addition to the National Observatory, there is also an observatory in honor of the Late King Maha Bhumipol Adulyadej at the Doi Inthanon Report Station, where NARIT, in collaboration with the Ministry of Digital Economy and Society and the Royal Thai Air Force, monitors for potential threats caused by near-Earth objects and space debris, and studies the impact of the Sun and space on Earth's climate using a 0.7-meter telescope.

 Princess Sirindhorn AstroPark

-Princess Sirindhorn AstroPark has an area of 86,400 square meters.
-It located at 260 Moo 4, Don Kaew Sub-District, Mae Rim District, Chiang Mai Province.
+The Princess Sirindhorn AstroPark has an area of 86,400 square meters.
+It is located at 260 Moo 4, Don Kaew Sub-District, Mae Rim District, Chiang Mai Province.

-Princess Sirindhorn AstroPark is the headquarters of NARIT and supports its main missions, which are the research and study of astronomy, technology development, academic services, and communication.
-Construction began in the year 2012 and was completed in 2020.
+Princess Sirindhorn AstroPark is the headquarters of NARIT and supports its main missions, which are research and study of astronomy, development of technology, academic services, and communication.
+Construction began in 2012 and was completed in 2020.
 The compound consists of the following: